 Four new sites at 1,500-1,780 m (Table 1).
-Very few records-though presumed to range continuously over the entire east Andean slope-even from Napo and other northern provinces, despite its presence in neighbouring Colombia.
+Very few records-though presumed to range continuously over the entire east Andean $slope^{26}$ -even from Napo and other northern provinces, despite its presence in neighbouring Colombia.
 Sympatric with closely related Cinnamon Screech Owl M. petersoni at Chontayacu (1,614 m).
 Also found in syntopy at the edge of stunted forest on sandy soil at 2,100 m in Tapichalaca reserve, prov.
-Zamora-Chinchipe, by N. Krabbe (XC85949-950), with M. petersoni responding aggressively to M. ingens song.
-At Chinapinza, Zamora-Chinchipe, both were collected, ingens at 1,450 and 1,950 m (ANSP), petersoni on a stunted ridge at 1,700 m where no ingens was heard (ANSP, MECN).
-Both species broadly overlap altitudinally.
-It has been hypothesised that they segregate elevationally where syntopic, with the smaller M. petersoni ranging above M. ingens (also Carrasco et al.), but clarification of their ecological requirements is needed.
+Zamora-Chinchipe, by N. Krabbe (XC85949-950), with M. petersoni responding aggressively to M.